andyatkinson/andyatkinson.github.io/_posts/2021-07-30-postgresql-index-maintenance.md

 Fortunately, PostgreSQL tracks all index scans.
 Using the Index Scan information, we can identify unused indexes.

+The system catalog `pg_catalog.pg_stat_user_indexes` tracks `idx_scan` and it will be zero when there are no Index Scans from queries.

 We can ignore special indexes like indexes that enforce a `UNIQUE` constraint.
-Those are needed for the constraint enforcement and they're excluded in the query below.

 Run a query like this one ["List Unused Indexes"](https://github.com/andyatkinson/pg_scripts/blob/master/find_unused_indexes.sql) to find them.